abdelkimo/or-tools/doc_sources/MANUAL/source/manual/objectives/golomb_first_model.rst

 ..  _golomb_ruler_problem:

-The Golomb Ruler Problem and a first model
+The Golomb ruler problem and a first model
 ------------------------------------------

 The Golomb Ruler Problem (GRP) is one of these problems that are easy to state but